 - I find it hard to believe it is former — why is that? — are you that much better than the average person out there?

 - I also don’t think so — aren’t we simply more likely than not to get the same indifference at worse or kindness at best from a stranger that we would show them were the roles reversed?

-Indeed, there are plenty of stories of long-term, overland travelers being harmed in all sorts of ways — robbed, raped, beaten up, kidnapped, murdered, you name it — we’re not immune to the ills of the world those traveling in more conventional ways (or not traveling at all) also report, possibly at higher rates in some cases — a quick Google search will yield several studies and reports over the past few decades suggesting that the majority of victims of violent crime knew the perpetrator.
+Indeed, there are plenty of stories of long-term, overland travelers being harmed in all sorts of ways — robbed, raped, beaten up, abducted, murdered, you name it — we’re not immune to the ills of the world those traveling in more conventional ways (or not traveling at all) also report, possibly at higher rates in some cases — a quick web search will yield several studies and reports over the past few decades suggesting that the majority of victims of violent crime actually knew their perpetrator.

-On the photo: hitchhiking with my wife in Ukraine after dark and under moderate snowfall (January ’18)
+Featured photo: hitchhiking with my wife in Ukraine after dark and under moderate snowfall ( January ’18 )